 My opinions are informed mostly from my reading.
-You can find many reviews of books I find interesting on this site.
-I used to add a review a month, but I haven’t had the time.
-I continue to read, just don’t write reviews, much.
+You can find many notes on books I find interesting on this site.
+I used to add some notes once a month, but I haven’t had the time.
+I continue to read, just don’t write notes, much.

 Work is an extremely important part of my life.
 I have had rapture of the bits since I was nine.
 I have always worked in software, and continue to do so.
 Check my LinkedIn where I’m working now.

 This page will evolve over time.
 It’ll reflect my current thinking on a variety of subjects, and serve as a jumping off point of what I think is relevant.
 Alternatively, you can sign up for the RSS feed for recent updates.